almariah/puppet-aws/README.md

 puppet module install almariah-aws
 ```

-Also, you will need `aws-sdk-s3` ruby gem dependency.
+Also, you will need `aws-sdk-s3` ruby gem dependency on the server where the `s3file` type is applied.
 You can use package type with gem provider to install it.

 ## Usage